EURUSD Forecast 2026–2027: Technical Analysis, Price Levels & Predictions

 Will EURUSD reach 1.2000?

-A confirmed breakout above 1.1915 and continuation toward 1.2050 would put 1.2000 within reach.
-The institutional consensus broadly supports this scenario: UBS targets 1.2000 by December 2026, Bank of America 1.2200, Deutsche Bank 1.2500 and Morgan Stanley 1.3000 by year-end.
-The primary conditions are a Fed easing signal and a narrowing of the US–eurozone inflation differential.
-Citi Research is the main bear, targeting 1.1000.
+A confirmed breakout above 1.1805 and continuation toward 1.1915 would put 1.2000 within reach.
+The institutional consensus broadly supports this scenario for year-end 2026: UBS targets 1.2000 by December, Bank of America 1.2200, Deutsche Bank 1.2500 and Morgan Stanley 1.3000.
+The primary conditions are a softening in Fed rhetoric at the July 28–29 FOMC meeting and a continued narrowing of the US–eurozone inflation differential.
+Citi Research maintains the bear case at 1.1000.

 What drives the EURUSD exchange rate?